tox-dev/tox/docs/user_guide.rst

    change.

    3. **commands**: run the specified commands in the specified order.
 Whenever the exit code of any of them is not zero, stop and mark the environment failed.
-Note, starting a command with a single dash character means ignore exit code.
+You can ignore the exit code when you start a command with a single dash character.

-6. **report** print out a report of outcomes for each tox environment:
+4. **report** print out a report of outcomes for each tox environment:

    .. code:: bash